Kinesiology (M.S.)

 Advanced Research Plan

 Exercise science students who elect this plan must take a total of 6 credits of KIN 896 Advanced Research in Exercise Science.
-Outdoor education students who elect this plan must take a total of 6 credits of KIN 897 Advanced Topics in Outdoor Education.
-In addition, exercise science and outdoor education students must orally present their research to faculty and peers.
+In addition, exercise science students must orally present their research to faculty and peers.

 • Demonstrates mastery of major theories, approaches, concepts, and both current and classical theoretical findings within their selected field of study.